They will be the longest railway tunnels in Scandinavia, part of the Follo Line project, the biggest transport infrastructure ever built in Norway.

-Twin tunnels, each 19.5km long with an inside diameter of 8.8 meters, will connect the cities of Oslo and Ski, establishing a central axis for interurban development to the south of the Norwegian capital.
+Twin tunnels, each 19.5 km long with an internal diameter of 8.8 meters, will connect the cities of Oslo and Ski, establishing the central axis of the intercity development to the south of the Norwegian capital.

 Connect the cities of Oslo and Ski by rail, forming a central axis for interurban development south of the Norwegian capital.

 Drive the economic development of the region and connect the inhabitants of Oslo and Ski.

 Once complete, the two 19.5km rail tunnels will be the longest in Scandinavia.